DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/1_client_credentials.md

 }
 ```

-That's it - your Identity Server is now configured.
+That's it - your IdentityServer is now configured.
 If you run the project and
 then navigate to *https://localhost:5001/.well-known/openid-configuration* in
 your browser, you should see the [discovery
 document](reference/endpoints/discovery.md).
 The discovery document is a